kworam/ProcScript/README.md

 --------------------------------

 Note that the runCounts in the Proc Registry object reset to zero each time your JavaScript application reloads (ie, you refresh the web page hosting it).
-To build coverage statistics over time, you should to accumulate ProcScript runCounts into persistent storage of some kind.
+To build coverage statistics over time, you should accumulate ProcScript runCounts into persistent storage of some kind.

-If a ProcRecord has a runCount of zero, it has not run since the JavaScript application loaded.
-A ProcRecord with a non-zero runCount, however, could have one or more BlockRecords with a zero runCount.
-You should take this into account when analyzing the statistics to determine your percent code coverage.
+If a ProcRecord has a runCount of zero, then ProcScript has not run it since the JavaScript application loaded.
+If a ProcRecord has a non-zero runCount, however, it could have one or more BlockRecords with a zero runCount.
+You should remember this when analyzing the statistics to determine your true code coverage.

-Finally, bear in mind that the ProcScript code coverage statistics are only valid for the parts of your JavaScript application that are coded as ProcScript Procs.
+Finally, bear in mind that these code coverage statistics are only valid for the parts of your JavaScript application that are coded as ProcScript Procs.
 They cannot tell you anything about your coverage of non-ProcScript JavaScript.